fengtan/ldap-explorer/README.md

   - make search form elements mandatory (filter + attributes should be provided)
   - add a setting to let end user decide whether search results and attributes should open in a new window or if the same window should always be reused
   - command palette: command to deactivate the current connection (also if you click on the active connection in the connection tree)
+  - command palette: add command "search" (also called by webview)
 - console
   - bunch of errors in chrome dev tools when click on tree items
   - bunch of errors in console also when searching